The Importance of Health Education

 The allied health classification encompasses a wide range of roles under the broad umbrella of healthcare – and accounts for as much as 60% of the entire U.S. healthcare workforce.2 Right alongside nurses and physicians, these professionals are making a major impact on the present and future state of healthcare.

 Every day, medical personnel affect patients' lives on an immediate and personal level.
 By earning a health sciences degree, you can gain the skills and experience you need to help transform the healthcare system from within.
-The BS in Health Science may open doors for a lab technician to take on a leadership role, where they use data to improve process at their employer's healthcare institution.
+The BS in Health Science may open doors to take on a leadership role, using data to improve process at their employer's healthcare institution.

 If you're interested in becoming a nurse, you'll need to start by earning an associate or bachelor's degree in nursing.
 SNHU partners with many community colleges that offer associate degrees in nursing.
-From there, you can opt to seamlessly transfer credits to one of our online RN to BSN or online MSN degree programs.
+After meeting admission requirements (including RN licensure), you can opt to seamlessly transfer credits to one of our online RN to BSN or online MSN degree programs.

 A Bachelor of Science in Health Science from SNHU can help open doors to leadership roles in a variety of healthcare settings.